 Pratapnagar Railway Museum is a unique museum in Vadodara housing antiques from the days of the Gaekwad’s Baroda State Railway (GBSR).

 The highlight of the museum is the awesome collection of signaling boxes, generators, and cutlery, in mint condition.
 When you are here, don’t forget to check out the documents and time tables, route maps, and photographs of old steam engines that worked on the GBSR lines.

 Address: Railway Colony, Pratap Nagar Danteshwar, Vadodara, Gujarat 390004

 Timings: 10:00 AM – 1:00 PM (Tue to Fri) and 10 AM to 5 PM (Sat and Sun) Monday closed

 Entry Fee: NA

-Suggested Read: Shopping In Vadodara: 10 Famous Things To Splurge On In 2021!
+Suggested Read: Shopping In Vadodara: 10 Famous Things To Splurge On!